solomonsjoseph/DataScienceLecturesSpring2023/README.md

 * Lots of diverse material will be covered in this course
     + Data Science is __NOT__ a spectator sport!
 You need to practice the skills you learn over and over again!
-* Many of my materials are adapted from the following resources (thanks to the authros for these):
+* Many of my materials are adapted from the following resources (thanks to the authors for these):
     + https://rafalab.github.io/dsbook/
     + https://mdsr-book.github.io/mdsr2e/
     + https://r4ds.had.co.nz